wp-plugins/popup-maker/readme.txt

 Need it in another language?
 Help us [translate Popup Maker](https://www.transifex.com/projects/p/popup-maker).

 [Subscribe to our Newsletter](https://wppopupmaker.com/newsletter-sign-up?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Newsletter+Signup "Popup Maker Newsletter Sign Up") and receive tutorials and guides tailored to teaching you how to drastically improve your conversion rates using Popup Maker.
-Also, for a limited time only, sign up and receive Unlimited Themes and Advanced Theme Builder for free, plus 25% off your first purchase from our Extension Marketplace!
+Also, for a limited time only, sign up and receive 25% off your first purchase from our Extension Marketplace!

 * If you like the plugin please rate & review it!
 If you love the plugin and want news & updates, follow us on [Twitter](https://twitter.com/wppopupmaker "Popup Maker on Twitter")!
 * Check out the [Popup Maker Website](https://wppopupmaker.com?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Home+Page "Popup Maker Website") for everything Popup Maker.